mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 Members of the group receive the `kem_output` in an ExternalInit proposal and
-preform the corresponding calculation to retrieve the `init_secret` value.
+perform the corresponding calculation to retrieve the `init_secret` value.

 ~~~ pseudocode
 context = SetupBaseR(kem_output, external_priv, "")